ThinkDataEd/curriculum/README.md

 	4. mkdocs serve in Terminal (To View Your change)

 	5. mkdocs gh-deploy in Terminal (To Publish Your change of website)

-* Go Back to Github Desktop.
+	5. git push in Terminal (To Publish Your change of source code)

-	1. Commit
+* Alternatively, Go Back to Github Desktop.

-	2. Push (To Publish Your change of source code)
+	1. Commit->Push (To Publish Your change of source code)

 ## Note